Cardiac Risk in the Young Research Fellows

 CRY’s research fellows are supervised by Professor Sharma.
 They are trained to have expertise in Sudden Death Syndrome.
 They work in the CRY Inherited Cardiovascular Disease Clinics, and in CRY’s screening programme.
 Each fellow will take forward a specific area of research.

-Cardiac Risk in the Young (CRY)
+Charity information: Cardiac Risk in the Young (CRY)

 Every week in the UK 12 'apparently fit and healthy' young people die suddenly from undiagnosed heart conditions.
 CRY's Research Fellows will work prevent further tragedies from occuring in the future.

 CRY's new Research Fellows will work on research projects investigating Sudden Death Syndrome to work towards reducing the amount of tragedies that occur in the future.
 They will also help young people now through working in CRY clinics with families who are facing a diagnosis or who have lost a loved one.
 They will also play a very important role in CRY's screening programme, detecting cardiac condtions in young people.

 To improve understanding of Sudden Death Syndrome in young people and the conditions that cause it.